 If 100 women use COCs for 1 year, typically 8 become pregnant.
+There is a higher failure rate for adolescents than for all other ages because adolescents have trouble remembering to take pills regularly.

 How do COCs work?

 COCs work by preventing the release of the egg from the ovary.
 Without releasing an egg, a woman cannot become pregnant.